 Add a drop of glue in each fold to make your life easier.
 If you don't mind burning your fingers, add a big drop in every other fold and squeeze until it bleeds through.

-Wrapping the Bow & Adding a Barrette
+Step 3: Wrap the Bow and Add a Barrette

 Finally, add your ribbon to tidy things up!
 Any size will do.
 I chose to use a dainty little thing.